HackerUSA-CE/aisd-wde-03-adding-a-stylesheet/README.md

 # Instructions ✅

 ## 1. **Create the Project Folder and Files**
-  - [ ] Create a folder named `BasicCSS` to store all your project files.
-  - [ ] Inside the `BasicCSS` folder, create a file named `index.html`.
+  - [ ] Create a file named `index.html`.
 This will be your main HTML file.
-  - [ ] Also, in the `BasicCSS` folder, create another file named `styles.css`.
+  - [ ] Create another file named `styles.css`.
 This file will contain the CSS used to style your HTML content.

 ## 2. **Start with an HTML Boilerplate**
 Now that you have your files set up, start by adding the basic HTML5 boilerplate.